GLYCAM-Web/MD_Utils/inputs/NPT-pre-minimized-separate-water-equilibration/README.md

 *  ntwx   : The frequency with which system coordinates are written to the coordinate file.
 It can be difficult to know ahead of time the proper frequency to use.
-If you save too often, you can use lots more storage than needed.
+If you save too often, you can use a lot of storage.
 If you save too infrequently, you might miss important system behaviors.
-This of the coordinates as being analogous to time-lapsed photos.
+Think of the coordinates as being analogous to time-lapsed photos.
 *  ntpr   : The frequency with which to print energy and other information to the output (mdout) file and to the current-status-info (mdinfo)